appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2503-aws5-instance-running.png' />

-## Connecting to the Appcircle Server EC2 Instance
+## Configuring Appcircle Server EC2 Instance

 After you have successfully created an EC2 instance from the Appcircle server AMI, you can follow the steps below to configure it.